 Ctrl+Cmd+E macOS keyboard shortcut (

 Ctrl+Alt+E on Windows), or from the right-click or long-press menus of a node.
 This allows you to make quick and small changes to a node's contents while still keeping the WriteMap in view.
+Note that due to smaller screen dimensions, Quick Edit Node isn't available on WriteMapper for iPhone.

 2.2 Auto-Expand Lines